oracle/weblogic-kubernetes-operator/site/scaling.md

 *	`<domainUID>` is the unique identifier of the WebLogic domain.
 *	`<clusterName>` is the name of the WebLogic cluster to be scaled.

 The `/scale` REST endpoint accepts an HTTP POST request and the request body supports the JSON `"application/json"` media type.
-The request body will be a simple name-value item named `configuredManagedServerCount`; for example:
+The request body will be a simple name-value item named `managedServerCount`; for example:

 ```
 {